ackama/silverstripe-cwp-template/README.md

 ### Using your development environment

-* The website will be available at `https://localhost:9443`
+* The website will be available at `https://localhost:9443`.
+You might need to override how your browser treats *localhost* Insecure Certificates, as the docker machine uses a self-signed certificate:
+   * Chrome & Opera: Browse to chrome://flags/#allow-insecure-localhost and Enable the highlighted option.
+   * Firefox: you will be given the option to accept the risk of opening your localhost URL
 * Use `bin/console` to log in into your local dev environment
 * You will need to run `composer install --no-scripts`, `composer vendor-expose` (Read note below) and `npm install --dev` to make your dependencies available